 4. Shoes that don’t hurt your feet.
 Every time I see a backpacker tramping around in ballet flats or some equally ridiculous type of footwear, I cringe and want to shake them until they promise to never do it again.
 This is largely because I have terrible feet and couldn’t walk ten feet in ballet flats without being miserable, and also, because wearing prissy shoes is a great way to limit the activities you are able to do on short notice.
 Wanna go for a hike?
 Yes, oh wait, nope can’t do it, because my shoes have no discernible sole.
 Bummer, unless you have hobbit feet and can hike in crocs, like my dear boyfriend.

 Everyone’s feet are different, so what works for me, probably won’t work for the next person.
-The point is this — don’t sacrifice comfort for style, especially when, with all the awesome companies out there making cute outdoorsy shoes, you can actually have both.
+The point is this — don’t sacrifice comfort for style, especially when, with all the awesome companies out there making cute outdoorsy shoes, you can actually have both no matter where you are hiking in the world.

 These are the adventure gear items that I can’t live without — but what about you?
 Did I miss anything crucial?
 Share your ideas in the comments below!